Jeff Bezos an Executive Protection Fail

 The National Enquirer said it had been investigating Bezos for four months, tracking the Amazon CEO “across five states and 40,000 miles.”
 The tabloid said it had evidence that Bezos has been “whisking his mistress off to exotic destinations on his $65 million private jet.”

 Jeff Bezos is the founder of the online retailer Amazon and one of the richest people in the world.
 He has just made public that he will be getting divorced from his wife of 25 years after an extra marital affair was made public, that’s his personal business… The divorce could cost him 50% of his wealth including his stocks in Amazon, which could lead to control issues for the company and shareholders, this is company business… Again, someone’s personal life has gotten them and their company into big trouble!

 The National Enquirer had reportedly been following Jeff Bezos for at least four months across the U.S. and have pages of photos, travel records and even indecent texts that Bezos sent to his mistress… So, where was Bezos security team?
 I take it he must have at least one Executive Protection Specialist assigned to him somewhere, for something…

 I understand that Jeff Bezos’s marriage and affair were a personal issue, but it’s also a company security issue as the fallout could affect a lot of people.
-The fact The National Enquirer could track and follow him for over four months is a major lapse in corporate and personal security… To start with no one realized he was being photographed?
+The fact The National Enquirer could track and follow him for over four months is a major lapse in corporate and personal security… A complete executive protection fail!
+To start with no one realized he was being photographed?
 Which means no physical counter surveillance?
 So, what was his staff doing, looking pretty, posting selfies and running up expenses?